shiv8115/shiv8115/README.md

 - 🤝 I’m looking for help with **Open source project**

-- 💬 Ask me about **Solidity,NFTs,Cryptocurrency,Data structures and Algorithms, Blockchain, JavaScript, Nodejs, C++, Database**
+- 💬 Ask me about **Solidity, NFTs, Cryptocurrency, Data structures and Algorithms, Blockchain, JavaScript, Nodejs, C++, Database**

 - 📫 How to reach me **sk811585@gmail.com**